h5i-dev/h5i-studio/README.md

 <h1 align="center">Don't read your agent team.
 Watch it.</h1>

-[`h5i`](https://github.com/h5i-dev/h5i) runs a **team of coding agents** such as Claude and Codex on the same task, sealed in their own sandboxes, then peer-reviews and verifies them and merges the one that passes. `h5i-studio` is the viewer that turns one of those runs into a live **starship bridge**: each agent is a crew member who reports in, seals a candidate, and speaks its *actual* reviews.
+[`h5i`](https://github.com/h5i-dev/h5i) runs a **team of AI agents** such as Claude and Codex on the same task, sealed in their own sandboxes, then peer-reviews and verifies them and merges the one that passes. `h5i-studio` is the viewer that turns one of those runs into a live **starship bridge**: each agent is a crew member who reports in, seals a candidate, and speaks its *actual* reviews.

 > ***Your agent team isn't a table of rows.
 It's a crew with a story.***